Why is it so hard to get help with peripheral neuropathy?

 As a clinician with Realief, I advise people with neuropathy to keep searching for treatments and therapies.
 We often say in the clinic that anything that helps is a blessing!
 At the Realief Clinic we address almost all of the symptoms of neuropathy including pain, numbness and balance concerns.

 Timothy Kelm, DC, is one of the clinicians at Realief Medical PA.
 Since 2007 (or, as he would put it, before you ever saw an advertisement for neuropathy therapy) he has worked with many patients with peripheral neuropathy.
 He also trains new clinicians for Biolyst LLC, a medical company working for solutions for peripheral nerve damage.
 He has presented at the University of Minnesota Gynecological Oncology Research Symposium and participated in Tier One research with neuropathy therapy for laser treatment for neuropathy in regards to symptom control.
 He also lectures in the US to patients on peripheral neuropathy and neuropathy relief.
-He can be reached at email@example.com or you can call his patient coordinator Amanda at 952-446-7424.
+He can be reached by contacting his patient coordinator Amanda via email, email@example.com or by phone 952-446-7424.